Updated March 9, 2019

 My goal was to give you the most important facts about these pans– but I certainly haven’t covered everything you might to know about your job.
 If you have a project (anywhere in the country) call me – or a member of my team – we’d love to help you spec it out or quote it.
 Call Innovate Building Solutions at 877-668-5888.

 For a Cleveland bathroom remodeling job call The Bath Doctor in Cleveland at 216-531-6085 or in Columbus at 614-252-7294.

-Tags: choosing a shower base, Cleveland bathroom remodeling, Cleveland shower pan, Cleveland solid surface, Cleveland solid surface shower, Columbus solid surface shower, cost solid surface pan, curved shower, curved shower base, custom pan, custom shower, custom shower base, custom solid surface, custom solid surface shower base, custom solid surface shower pan, design a shower base, price solid surface base, price solid surface pan, shower base design, shower pan, solid surface shower base, solid surface shower pan, weight solid surface, weight solid surface pan
+Tags: choosing a shower base, Cleveland bathroom remodeling, Cleveland shower pan, Cleveland solid surface, Cleveland solid surface shower, Columbus solid surface shower, cost solid surface pan, cultured granite shower pan, cultured stone shower pan, curved shower, curved shower base, custom pan, custom shower, custom shower base, custom solid surface, custom solid surface shower base, custom solid surface shower pan, design a shower base, price solid surface base, price solid surface pan, shower base design, shower pan, solid surface shower base, solid surface shower pan, weight solid surface, weight solid surface pan

 Trackback from your site.